'Doddie Weir - six feet seven inches of joyous chaos'

 And still campaigning.
 He was critical of government for, as he saw it, failing to deliver on promises made about the funding of MND research.
 He was questioning about medical experts not moving fast enough in trialling new drugs.

 His movement was compromised but never his mind or his passion.
-Other MND sufferers, with none of his profile or influence, must have seen him as their champion, fighting the good fight in pursuit of something that stops this disease being a death sentence.
+Other people with MND, with none of his profile or influence, must have seen him as their champion, fighting the good fight in pursuit of something that stops this disease being a death sentence.

 He did it with wisdom and humour while knowing his life was ending, while knowing that his time with his wife, Kathy, and their three boys, Hamish, Angus and Ben, was running out.